prthmsh/htmlSplit/README.md

 node index.js
 ```

-# output will be templates folder locally.
+Output will be templates folder locally.

 ```
 1